cbeck88/libwml/README.md

 This is a long standing MSVC bug that microsoft seems to have no interest in fixing.
 There are similar issues in the MSVC implementation of template instantiation.
 These features are crucial for **libwml**, without which the size of the library would be much larger and it would be much harder to maintain.

-To build on windows, I recommend to use mingw, or if you want to use visual studio, use it with clang.
+To build on windows, I recommend to use mingw, or if you want to use visual studio, I recommend to use it with clang.

 **libwml** depends on:
 - `boost >= 1.60`